Fast1-Labs/.github/profile/README.md

-# Welcome to Fast1 Labs 🚀
+# Welcome to Softwave 🚀

 **Innovating Technology with Passion**

-Welcome to **Fast1 Labs**, where we blend innovation with technology to create impactful solutions.
+Welcome to **Softwave**, where we blend innovation with technology to create impactful solutions.
 Our team is dedicated to developing applications that enhance user experiences across various domains.

 ## Our Projects